dcorbe/extdb/README.md

  - DB_PROCEDURE (DEV BRANCH ONLY ATM)
  - DB_BASIC

+#### Issues with Databases

+ - extDB Dont use large datatypes i.e LongText and others.
+Poco Library pre-allocates memory for maxsize of database type, before it receives data.
+Will result in memory starvation and random crashes.

 #### Install Windows
 Look in windows_release/, pick a version i.e latest one.